 If you love the smooth rhythms of jazz, Savannah is the place to be in late September.
-The ever-popular Savannah Jazz Festival takes place at the Habersham Village Shops under the outdoor tent.
+A popular fall thing to do, Savannah Jazz Festival takes place at the Habersham Village Shops under the outdoor tent.
 Sit back, relax and enjoy smooth Jazz performances by a variety of talented musicians.
 Free concerts will also take place at Forsyth Park on the bandstand, in Savannah’s beautiful historic district.
 Get your tickets and find out more by visiting savannahjazzfest.com.

 Opa!
 The Savannah Greek Festival has been running for more than 60 years!
 Join the fun during the second weekend in October at St. Paul’s Hellenic Center.
 Indulge in homemade Greek foods, drinks and desserts.
 Enjoy Greek dancing featuring adult and child dancing troupes, a market offering Greek cheeses, olives, grape leaves, coffee, as well as crafts, jewelry, and clothing and live music everyday.
 This special three-day festival is a favorite among locals and visitors.
 A $2 donation is requested.

 Shiver me timbers, calling all swashbucklers!
-For loads of fun on Columbus Day Weekend, head to Tybee Island for their infamous Pirate Fest.
+For loads of fall fun on Columbus Day Weekend, head to Tybee Island for their infamous Pirate Fest.
 From live music, the exuberant pirate parade, a thieves market featuring souvenirs, pirate wares, costumes, arts and crafts and more, your gang of pirates young and old with have an unforgettable time.
-The event kicks off with the Buccaneer Ball at the Original Crab Shack, with live entertainment, costume contests, great food and drink and the crowning of the King and Queen.
+This Savannah fall thing to do kicks off with the Buccaneer Ball at the Original Crab Shack, with live entertainment, costume contests, great food and drink and the crowning of the King and Queen.